Foxcroft School: The Stables

 Foxcroft School has stables on campus.
 The Jean du Pont McConnell Stables house around sixty horses, both school-owned and privately owned.
 An indoor ring (dimensions: 100x200) is connected to the stables as well.
 Outdoors, the grassy expanse of Big Track is well-suited for cross-country riding and practice.
 Students can also use miles of trails to ride or run on.
 The horses are housed in the stables during the day and turned out onto the large field spaces situated right on campus.

 Dormitories

 The campus has five student dorms, including one freshman dorm.
 The remaining dorms have a mix of sophomores, juniors, and senior dorm leaders (prefects).
 Every year, all the dorms compete in Battle of the Dorms, where groups put on skits and the like.
+Based on early-1900 sleeping porches, also known as "cold rooms," several of the dorms maintain communal style sleeping areas lined with beds.
+Once fully open air, they are now enclosed with windows and screens for the safety and comfort of the students.

 Ruth T. Bedford Scholarships

 In the fall of 2014, Standard Oil heiress Ruth T. Bedford, a member of the class of 1932, unexpectedly donated $40 million to the school in her will.

 A year later, the school announced the establishment of the Ruth T. Bedford ’32 Merit Scholarship for the Arts, which is open only to external applicants wishing to join the school.
 Up to eight students receive $25,000 a year each, and beneficiaries need to share Ruth T. Bedford’s sense of adventure and enterprise as well as her passion for the arts.